taratt/Circle-Fashion_mnist-Classification/README.md

 # Circle-Fashion_mnist-Classification
-A classification project for Data Mining course
+A classification project for Data Mining course at Amirkabir University of Techonology.